-Guided day or multi-day tours here in these wonderful mountains!
+Snowshoeing day or multi-day tours here in the wonderful mountains of the Sierra Nevada!

 During the winter months snow is in abundance; and with great trails offering wonderful scenery, snowshoers will find this a wonderful destination.
 Moreover, snowshoers of every level of skill and experience will find plenty of trails to meet their desires and needs.